rabinthapa18/expense-app/README.md

 ## Getting Started

-1. Clone this projector download zip file.
+1. Clone this project or download zip file.
 2. Install flutter on your computer.
 3. Navigate to the root directory.
 4. Run command flutter build apk/ios.